Thanksgiving up Northwest

 Chicago

-the City of Chicago is the most populous city in the U.S. state of Illinois and the third most populous city in the United States.
+Chicago is the most populous city in state of Illinois and the third most populous city in the United States.
 With an estimated population of 2,705,994 (2018), it is also the most populous city in the Midwestern United States.
-Chicago is the county seat of Cook County, the second-most populous county in the US, with a small portion of the northwest side of the city extending into DuPage County near O’Hare Airport.
-Chicago is the principal city of the Chicago metropolitan area, often referred to as Chicagoland.
-At nearly 10 million people, the metropolitan area is the third-most populous in the United States.
+The first years of my cousin Carmencita’s marriage to Archie were spent in that great city.

 San Francisco